-Our degree courses are accredited by relevant professional bodies, so, should students wish to become a Chartered Accountant, Legal Executive or Manager, they can qualify quicker with a Bloomsbury Institute degree.
+Our degree courses are accredited by relevant professional bodies, so, should students wish to become a Chartered Accountant, Legal Executive or Manager, they can qualify faster with a Bloomsbury Institute degree.

-We work with the ACCA and CIMA to embed Professional body accreditations into the Bloomsbury Institute degree.
-When students graduate, they will earn exemptions from CIMA and/ or ACCA examinations should they wish to become a Chartered Accountant.
+We work with the ACCA and CIMA to embed professional body accreditations into the Bloomsbury Institute degree.
+When students on our Accounting courses, graduate, they will earn exemptions from CIMA and/ or ACCA examinations should they wish to become a Chartered Accountant.

-Our LLB Law & Legal Practice graduates learn practically as well as academically.
+Our LLB Law & Legal Practice graduates benefit from an applied practical approach to learning.
 We're also one of very few organisations whose law graduates receive exemptions from CILEx qualification assessments.

-Our business graduates learn practically as well as academically.
-An internship module has been embedded into the undergraduate course and they will earn CMI exemptions alongside their degree so they can qualify quicker as a Chartered Manager.
+Our Business Management graduates are provided with a practical approach to learning; one that is academically rigorous, intellectually stimulating and focused on career prospects.
+An internship module has been embedded into the undergraduate course, and they will earn CMI exemptions alongside their degree so they can qualify faster as a Chartered Manager.